ShivamAgarwal-code/Smart-Bot-Recommender/README.md

 Community detection can be used to identify products that are most likely to be bought together thereby facilitating a product recommendation engine.
 Here communities will be formed on the basis of the information obtained from user purchase patterns.
 <br> <br>
-- You can see the detected communities [here.](https://ritika-07.github.io/Product-Recommendation-Engine/network/#)

 ## Requirements
 - Python3
 - Flask